The Only Guide You Need to Team Fundraising Platforms

 GoFundMe

 Overview: GoFundMe is a popular crowdfunding platform used to address a variety of fundraising needs.
 Individuals and groups alike use GoFundMe to raise money for medical and veterinary costs, charities, disaster response, and more.
-Some teams use GoFundMe to raise money.
+Teams can use GoFundMe to raise money for equipment, traveling, and more.

 It’s easy to set up an account, link it to your team’s bank account, and share the page with supporters.
 Overall, this is a good option for simple, short fundraising campaigns.